enkidevs/curriculum/linux/system-and-package-management/basic-package-management/check-the-version-of-a-package-on-a-debian-based-system.md

 t: Trig-pend (has beed triggered)
 ```

-The only option for third letter is `r` and means it needs reinstallation (reinst-required).
+The only option for third character is `r` and means it needs reinstallation (reinst-required).

 ---